AdaCore/gnatstudio/docs/users_guide/extending.rst

   [Description]
   <the description>

-Where the following should be defined:
+Where the following are specified:

-* <name>
+* :file:`<name>`

-  The name of the template as it will appear in the template tree in the project template wizard.
+  Name of the template as it appears in the template tree in the :guilabel:`Project` template wizard.

-* <category>
+* :file:`<category>`

-  The category in which the template will be inserted in the template tree.
-There can be multiple levels of categories, separated with `/`.
+  Category in which the template is inserted in the template tree.
+There can be multiple levels of categories, separated with :kbd:`/`.

-* <variable_1>
+* :file:`<variable_1>`

-  A name which will be substituted in the template files when deploying the template, see below.
+  Name substituted in the template files when deploying the template; see below.

-* <variable_1_default_value>
+* :file:`<variable_1_default_value>`

-  The default value for variable 1, which will appear in the project template wizard.
+  Default value for variable 1, which appears in the project template wizard.

-* <variable_1_description>
+* :file:`<variable_1_description>`

-  The description of variable 1.
+  Description of variable 1.

-* <optional_hook_line>
+* :file:`<optional_hook_line>`

-  An optional line of the form `post_hook: <python_file>` where `<python_file>` is the name of a Python file present in the same directory as the template description file.
-This Python file will be run by GPS once, right after the project template is deployed
+  Optional line of the form :command:`post_hook: <python_file>` where :file:`<python_file>` is the name of a Python file present in the same directory as the template description file.
+This Python file is run by GPS once, immediately after it deploys the project template.

-* <description>
+* :file:`<description>`

-  A short paragraph describing the project template.
-This paragraph will be displayed in the project template wizard when the template is selected in the tree.
+  Short paragraph describing the project template.
+This paragraph is displayed in the :guilabel:`Project` template wizard when the user selects the template in the tree.

-When deploying templates, GPS will copy in the destination directory chosen by the use all files and directories present in the directory that contains the template description file, except the Python file indicated as post_hook, and the template description file itself.
+When deploying templates, GPS copies all files and directories present in the directory containing the template description file (except the Python file indicated as :file:`post_hook`) and the template description file itself into the destination directory chosen by the user.

-As it deploys templates, GPS will replace strings of the form
-@code{@_<variable_name>_} with the value of the variable.
-If `<variable_name>` is all lower case, the substitution will be transformed to lower-case.
-If `<variable_name>` is in Mixed_Case, the substitution will be transformed into Mixed_Case as well.
-If it is in upper case, then the substitution will contain the original value specified by the user.
+As it deploys templates, GPS replaces strings of the form :command:`<variable_name>` with the value of the variable.
+If :command:`<variable_name>` is all lower case, the substitution is convert to lower-case.
+If :command:`<variable_name>` is in mixed case, the substitution is convert into mixed case as well.
+If it's in upper case, the substitution contains the original value specified by the user.